TheVinnievinstar/TheVinnievinstar/README.md

 - 👋 Hi, I’m Vinnie!
 - 👀 I’m interested in any and all types of coding!
-Also intreseted in learning UI designing, and I love cars...
+Also interested in learning UI designing, and I love cars...
 - 🌱 I’m currently learning to be a Full-Stack Web Developer
 - 📫 Reach me by email: vinnie.walshyt@gmail.com